Would you like your photo or your child's photo on our Faces of Autism banner for 2019?

 Please note that your consent form is the only way we have of reaching you should we need to.
 Make sure your contact information is correct and that you click the SUBMIT button BEFORE you upload your photo.
-If we don't have your consent form, then unfortunately we won't be able to use your photo.
-We need permission from each person in the photo to be able to use it.
+If we don't have your consent form, we can’t use your photo.
+If there is more than one person in the photo, we need their permission to be able to use it.

 Step 1 - Consent Form

 You must click submit on this form BEFORE you upload your photo below.
 All required fields must be filled out for the person to appear on the banner.